eduhdev/nextjs-shop/README.md

-This is a NextJS store concept to work and study with some new technologies.
+This is a NextJS store concept to work and study some new technologies.

 ## What is inside?